Machine Learning for Shipwreck Segmentation from Side Scan Sonar Imagery: Dataset and Benchmark: Dataset Organization

-Our goal with the test-train split is to ensure that each set provides enough diversity of data for both the training and evaluation of deep learning models.
+Table~\ref{tab:ship_info} provides details of each site, organized by train and test split.
+Our goal with the train-test split is to ensure that each set provides enough diversity of data for both the training and evaluation of deep learning models.
 We inform our split selection through both expert-informed and data-driven metrics, with the target of capturing the underlying distribution of the data as uniformly as possible.
-To inform the test-train split selection, we group the sites based on three major categories: shipwreck condition, sonar image quality (SIQ), and terrain type.
+The atomic unit we use to split up the dataset into train and test sets is each \textit{survey} site location.
+This was to ensure that no sonar images overlapping the same region are present in both the test and train sets.
+Please note in Table \ref{tab:ship_info} some sites contain multiple shipwrecks, as indicated by the superscripts.
+To inform the train-test split selection, we group the sites based on three major categories: shipwreck condition, sonar image quality, and terrain type.
 For each site, a vector score of length three is assigned based on these quantitative and qualitative metrics.
-A 50/50 test-train split is then performed using an iterative stratification on our multi-labeled data \cite{sechidis}.
+A 50/50 train-test split is then performed using an iterative stratification on our multi-labeled data \citep{sechidis}.